 In this fictional world, employment is provided by companies.
 These companies are formed by humans but are independent of them.
 They don’t laugh like a human laughs and they don’t bleed like a human bleeds, but the supreme law of the land treats them as people.
 They function in forms both small and large to provide commerce, products, and services to humankind, employing individuals and giving regular payments in exchange for their labor.

 In this fictional world, it’s important for companies to be seen as positive in the eyes of the public.
 They must be seen as benevolent and charitable and moral—moral according to the current trend and style of the time as determined by those who have cultural power.
 If a group with a special interest decides that a behavior or action of a company is impure, their sustained yells and hollers will be heard across the land for as long as they can produce breath in their lungs.
-It doesn’t matter if the group is unfamiliar with the company or doesn’t even buy its products—it will wage what it sees as a just crusade against any company that is the source of a thought or action that it does accept.
+It doesn’t matter if the group is unfamiliar with the company or doesn’t even buy its products—it will wage what it sees as a just crusade against any company that is the source of a thought or action that it does not accept.

 In this fictional world, companies become scared of not the most powerful groups, but all groups.
-It becomes scared of even mild criticism that wouldn’t dent its sales.
+It becomes scared of even mild criticism that would dent its sales.
 It becomes scared of the lone petitioner with zero power.
 The nature of bureaucracy, the desire for ever-growing profits, and the urge for humans to control what they cannot control are the best explanations I can give for why a company tries to prevent one negative word to be said of it.
 It’s no surprise that these companies eventually hire teams of people that attempt to establish relations with the public, to appease the groups and mute the complaints before they’re noticed.

 In this fictional world, the companies decide not only to screen a worker for his ability or skill, but his past behavior and thoughts.
 They grab a large straw and suck in all the information available on an applicant, going so far as to hire other companies that exist solely to provide this personal data.
 They will even sit behind an applicant and make him log into private accounts where his thoughts and images are stored, and if you don’t believe me, I must remind you that this is mere fiction, something that exists only in my imagination.
 The companies want to know all the behaviors and thoughts—especially the thoughts—of the applicant in order to predict whether he will cause a problem for the company in the future, a problem which exists only in the assembled mind of the groups which demand pure thought and pure action.
 To assist with this screening process, companies hire women of average intelligence who studied the easiest possible subject in universities, and who are trained to see humans as resources that must serve the company before they serve themselves.